BenVanZyl/DojoManager/README.md

 - Provide genereal information to the public
 - Allow the public to contact me.
-- Proved a secured space where
+- Provide a secured space where
   - I can keep track of students
     - attendance
     - grading (belt) levels